quicwg/base-drafts/draft-ietf-quic-transport.md

 stateless reset.
 A server omits the connection ID if explicitly configured to do so, or if the client packet did not include a connection ID.

 The Packet Number field is set to a randomized value.
-This packet SHOULD use the short header form with the shortest possible packet number encoding.
-This minimizes the perceived gap between the last packet that the server sent and this packet.
+The server SHOULD send a packet with a short header and a type of 0x01.
+This produces the shortest possible packet number encoding, which minimizes the perceived gap between the last packet that the server sent and this packet.
 A server MAY use a different short header type, indicating a different packet number length, but this allows for the message to be identified as a stateless reset more easily using heuristics.

 After the first short header octet and optional connection ID, the server includes the value of the Stateless Reset Token that it included in its